SapirLavie/sapirlavie/README.md

 I found myself fascinated by the world of Software Development that I decided to Develop myself and register for a B.Sc. degree in
 Software Engineering at the open university💪.
 These days I’m working on a Java project to learn new technologies.
 I participated in hackathons, meetups and online courses.
-I passionate about complex problem solving, highly motivated for learning new technologies and handle technological challenges.
+I passionate about complex problem solving, highly motivated to learn new technologies and handle technological challenges.